 I am a Senior Security PM Manager at Microsoft.
 I currently lead the Offensive Security PM team that secures Microsoft’s largest and most important products and services across Edge devices, Windows OS and Devices, Xbox, Microsoft Game Studios, and more.

-I am a Senior Engineering Program Manager within Microsoft's Digital Security and Risk Engineering, currently working in the Identity Management field.
-My background is in security and consulting.
-Aside from my obsession with working in the technology industry, I have a tremendous passion for storytelling and distilling complex, ambiguous IT problems into easy to understand concepts.
-I love bridging the gap between engineering and business.
-I am obsessed with UX design and architecture.
-I serve on the ISACA Pudget Sound Chapter Board of Directors.
-I am a runner and I love all things outdoors.
+I bring a diverse cybersecurity background spanning various cyber domains.
+Prior to joining Microsoft, I have been fortunate to lead multiple global scale cyber initiatives in Big 4 cybersecurity consulting.
+Aside from my obsession with cybersecurity, I have a tremendous passion for storytelling and distilling complex, ambiguous tech problems into easy-to-understand concepts.
+I love bridging the gap between security and business.
+I am obsessed with good UX design and secure system architecture.
+I give back to the security community by serving on the ISACA Puget Sound Chapter Board of Directors.

 , an organization that aims to support and grow women seeking to pursue a career in tech.

-My journey is far from perfect and I hope to inspire other women that you don't necessarily follow a cookie-cutter life path to achieve your goals.
-Being different is not only ok, it's the way to go.
+My journey is far from perfect, and I hope to inspire other women that you don't necessarily follow a cookie-cutter life path to achieve your goals.
+Being different is not only ok, but also the way to go.

 We need more women leaders and the best way to inspire and get inspired is to connect with other like-minded women, learn, share and celebrate our achievements.